LexSwed/edge/README.md

 - [TailwindCSS](https://tailwindcss.com) for some design inspirations and color palette
 - [Braid Design System](https://seek-oss.github.io/braid-design-system) for components implementations examples
 - [@reach/ui](https://reacttraining.com/reach-ui) for accessible inputs logic
+- [Alex Sexton](https://www.youtube.com/watch?v=EDyiaDJJu-4) for some of the tips for Design Systems

 ### Why not CSS-inJS solution?